M-Hernandez2/master_thesis/README.md

 RECREATE MY FIGURES:
 1. ensure all python packages I import are installed
-2. create an anacoonda environment
+2. create an anaconda environment
 3. follow code in workflow folder